SuperDARN/rst/README.md

 You will also need the CDF (Common Data Format) library which can be downloaded from NASA.
-You can find the latest release at: http://cdf.gsfc.nasa.gov/ For macOS it is also available through macports, as are all listed dependencies
+You can find the latest release at: http://cdf.gsfc.nasa.gov/ For macOS it is also available through macports, as are all listed dependencies For Opensuse you will need to modify the Makefile or symlink lcurses library to libncuses.
+To modify the Makefile changes to:
+`CURSESLIB_linux_gnu=-lcurses` to `CURSESLIB_linux_gnu=-lncurses`
+`CURSESLIB_linux_gnu32=-lcurses` to `CURSESLIB_linux_gnu32=-lncurses`
+`CURSESLIB_linux_gnu64=-lcurses` to `CURSESLIB_linux_gnu64=-lncurses`
+or make a symlink from lcurses library to lncurses running the following commands:
+    ln -s /usr/lib64/libncurses.so /usr/lib64/libcurses.so
+    ln -s /usr/lib64/libncurses.a /usr/lib64/libcurses.a

 ## Install notes: